 Shymbulak has a base elevation of 2200 meters and the top elevation is 3200 meters above sea level.
 Most recently, the 2011 Asian Winter Games were held at Shymbulak.
 In addition, Almaty is also bidding for the 2022 Winter Olympics.

 Talgar Pass is reached at the top of the lift.
 From here, visitors are presented with some different hiking options.
-As a result, we elected to go and climb to the top of the adjacent ridge line.
-However, there is also an option to hike to the nearby glacier.
+Most visitors visit the receding glacier, however the majestic ridge line directly in front of us seemed to be a more rewarding option.
+As a result, we elected to go and climb to the top.
+However, there is also an option available to hike to the nearby glacier.

 Also known as Pik Talgar, this is the highest mountain in the Zailiysky Alatau Mountain Range.
 As a result, the peak is very popular with mountaineers due to it’s close proximity to Almaty.
 It is named after the nearby Talgar River and city.
 The most widely quoted elevation of the mountain is 4979 meters, although sources differ.

-My friend and I were visiting Shymbulak without a guide.
-However, my guide for Altyn Emel and the Tamgaly Petroglyphs was full of interesting anecdotes about life under the former U.S.S.R.
-Consequently, one story in particular was concerning the glaciers in the nearby mountains.
+My friend and I were visiting this area without a guide.
+However, the guide that I used for my Altyn Emel Singing Sands adventure was full of interesting anecdotes about life under the former U.S.S.R..
+As a result, one story in particular was concerning the glaciers in the nearby mountains.

 The collectivist agricultural policy imposed on Kazakhstan by Joseph Stalin came with very strict and challenging quotas.
 As a result, the local Soviet administration decided to see if they could increase water flow for crop irrigation.
 So they coated the glaciers with black ash in the summer in order to speed up the melting process.